-Note: Some parks and trails may be temporarily closed or have restrictions on the amount of visitors allowed at a given time.
+Note: Some parks and trails may have restrictions on the amount of visitors allowed at a given time.

 Length: 2.1 miles

-Perfect ride if your kids are into trains, trolleys and you love a little bit of NJ history.
-It follows the route of a former trolley line that was controlled by the Morris County Traction Company, which began its service in July of 1904.
-This path is also made of asphalt and concrete, and is free of cars and traffic, which makes it perfect for beginning riders.
-It is a great trail on a sunny day, since the big trees and mountain laurel keep the path extra shady.
+This is a perfect ride for history lovers and train enthusiasts alike.
+It follows the route of an old trolley line that was controlled by the Morris County Traction Company, which began its service in July, 1904.
+This path is made of asphalt and concrete, and is free of cars and traffic, which makes it perfect for teaching beginners.
+Keep the trolley line path in mind on the sunnier days, since the big trees and mountain laurel keep the path extra shady for your riding comfort.

 Cape May County